rfv406406/TaipeiTrip/README.md

 # TaipeiTrip

-Taipei Day Tour is an e-commerce travel website.
+TaipeiTrip is an e-commerce travel website.
 The backend is designed using a Restful API architecture, connecting to government open resources APIs to get information about attractions.
 It offers a travel booking service and payments through the TapPay SDK as a third-party payment solution.

 <img src=readmefile/img1.png width=100% />